SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Other wildlife around these steep hills consist of the white-crowned sparrow, brush rabbits, and coyotes.
 However, they are probably more afraid of you than you are of them, so it is usually safe.

-There is nowhere else like Lands End in San Francisco if you want a great view of the Pacific Ocean, the Golden Gate Bridge, and take a gorgeous hike all at the same time.
-It is a bit out of the way, compared to Chrissy Fields and others, it is usually less busy, and you can just chill out.
+There is nowhere else like Lands End in San Francisco if you want a great view of the Pacific Ocean and the Golden Gate Bridge while taking a gorgeous hike at the same time.
+It is a bit out of the way, compared to Crissy Field and other parks, it is usually less busy, so you can just chill out.

 As you get on the path to Land's End, you'll be going up and down some stairs, but they aren't very steep and are usually kept in good shape by the park.
 Some trails are made by other people, which can be pretty slippery and steep, so we suggest you stick to the marked one.